Learn about our markets and their solutions:

-Brendan Cummins, former chief executive officer of Ciba Specialty Chemicals, was elected to the Ashland board in May 2012.
-Mr. Cummins, 61, brings nearly 40 years of industry leadership experience to this new role.
+Brendan Cummins, 62 former chief executive officer of Ciba Specialty Chemicals, was elected to the Ashland board in May 2012.
+Mr. Cummins, brings nearly 40 years of industry leadership experience to this new role.
 He spent 37 years with Ciba, holding a variety of international and senior management roles within the company.
 These roles included 20 years spent in the Asia Pacific region in finance and business unit leadership assignments.
 He served as chief operating officer from October 2005 through January 2008, when he was promoted to CEO.
 Ciba was acquired by BASF in late 2008.
-Since 2010, Mr. Cummins has served as a consultant to, and on the senior executive panel of, The Valence Group, a specialist mergers and acquisitions firm offering advisory services to companies and investors in the chemical, materials and related sectors.Member of the Audit Committee
+From 2010 to 2012, Mr. Cummins served as a consultant to, and on the senior executive panel of, The Valence Group, a specialist mergers and acquisitions firm offering advisory services to companies and investors in the chemical, materials and related sectors.Member of the Audit Committee

-Roger Hale, 69, has been a director of Ashland since 2001.
-He is a member of the Environmental Health Safety & Product Compliance and Governance & Nominating committees.
+Roger Hale, 70, has been a director of Ashland since 2001.
+He is a member of the Environmental, Health, Safety & Product Compliance and Governance & Nominating committees.

 Currently an independent consultant, Mr. Hale retired in 2001 as chairman and chief executive officer of LG&E Energy Corp., a position he had held since 1990.
 Prior to joining LG&E, he held various executive positions with BellSouth Corp. and AT&T Co.
 He is a director of Hospira Inc.

-Vada Manager, 51, became a member of Ashland's board of directors in 2008 and serves on the Audit and Personnel & Compensation committees.
+Vada Manager, 52, became a member of Ashland's board of directors in 2008 and serves on the Audit, Governance & Nominating, and Personnel & Compensation committees.